mightyiam/infra/README.md

 ## Automatic import

-All Nix files (they're all flake-part modules) are automatically imported.
+All Nix files (they're all flake-parts modules) are automatically imported.
 No literal path imports are used.
 This means files can be moved around and nested in directories freely.